usawco/wallpaper/README.md

 # Usage Notes
 The same two files are created in the configured imagePathDirectory each time 'wallpaper exec' or 'wallpaper gen' is run.

+e.g.
 ```
 $ ls -l /tmp/wallpaper*
 -rw-rw-r-- 1 user user 557659 Mar  4  2015 /tmp/wallpaper.jpg
 -rw-rw-r-- 1 user user    185 Mar  5 09:05 /tmp/wallpaper.json
 $
 ```

+## Image Provider Notes <a id="providers"></a>

+This section provides more information regarding the delivered set of image providers.

+Desktop-eye-candy randomly selects images from several sources.
+Each source is described as a  'provider'.
+The rest of this section describes information for each of the available providers.

+### Local File System Provider
+This was originally described as a 'favorites' provider feature; however, it is now renamed as the 'Local file system provider'.
+This provider contains a list of local directory paths containing image files.
+By default, there always exists one implicitly defined directory path to ~/.desktop-eye-candy/images

+### Favorites Provider
+This provider contains a list of URLs stored in a JSON formatted file in the app's home directory.
+New entries may be added to the favorites via the 'fav' command.
+It's purpose is to bookmark a set of the random entries deemed 'favorites'.
+The file may be found here: ~/.desktop-eye-candy/favorites.json

+### Google Custom Search

+### Bing

+### Flickr LoRes

+### Pixabay

+### Flickr HiRes

 ## Configuration
 Modify the ~/.desktop-eye-candy/config.json file
 * Verify the imagePathDirectory setting.
 (Windows must include the drive letter. e.g. C:/tmp )